 As part of a wider financial planning discussion, they can also advise you on the best ownership structure of your policy.
 For example, you may benefit by placing your policy into trust.

 Can we help?

 Lucas Fettes Financial Planning can work with you to find suitable solutions to meet your requirements.
-We’ll prepare a bespoke plan that’s tailored specifically for you, which can incorporate other financial planning considerations that you may need to address, such as retirement planning.
+We will prepare a bespoke plan that is tailored specifically for you, which can incorporate other financial planning considerations that you may need to address, such as retirement planning.

-If you would like to discuss the different products that are available, or if you wish to arrange an initial no cost, no obligation, consultation, then please call 01603 706 820 or email firstname.lastname@example.org.
+If you would like to discuss the different products that are available, or if you wish to arrange an initial no cost, no obligation, consultation, then please fill out the contact form below.
+Alternatively, you can call 01603 706 820 or email firstname.lastname@example.org.

-Kyriakou, Simoney, Eight out of 10 mortgage holders have no income protection, Financial Times, 25th May 2018, Eight out of 10 mortgage holders have no income protection – FTAdviser.com, accessed on 17/03/2022
+Kyriakou, Simoney, Eight out of 10 mortgage holders have no income protection, Financial Times, 25th May 2018, Eight out of 10 mortgage holders have no income protection – FTAdviser.com.

 Assureweb quote iPipeline – Services Information (assureweb.co.uk).